deepinder1992/3DHeatTransfer/paper/paper.md

 # Summary

-**3DHeatTransfer** is a lightweight, high-performance C++ solver for steady-state and transient 3D heat conduction problems in complex geometries.
+**HeatTransfer3D** is a lightweight, high-performance C++ solver for 3D heat conduction problems.
 It imports arbitrary 3D domains from STL files (with patch assignment: inlet, outlet, and  wall) and supports mixed Dirichlet and Neumann boundary conditions.

 The software provides **four interchangeable solver backends** — CPU and CUDA implementations of both stencil-based and matrix-based Jacobi iterative solvers — allowing users to select the best combination of speed, memory usage, and hardware availability.
 Results are exported in VTK format for easy visualization in ParaView.